 Spain is a relatively safe country, with violent street crime quite a rarity, but you should always be careful of pickpockets, especially in busy, touristy areas.
 Keep your money in inside pockets wherever possible, or wear a money belt.
 Keep a hand on your camera or handbag at all times and be careful about hanging valuables over the back of chairs when in a bar or cafe.

-The most common place in Spain to get robbed is Barcelona.
+The most common place in Spain to get robbed is in Barcelona.

 Most insurance policies require you to have some sort of crime number from the local police if they are going to pay out after a robbery.
 Your Embassy in Spain should be able to help, but it may be easier to go straight to the nearest police station.
 You should find a policemen who at least speaks rudimentary English.